 Binghamton University offers more than 130 programs of study from six different colleges.

-School of Management is ranked among the elite business programs in the nation.
-Bloomberg Businessweek's 2015 ratings rank the school 23rd among all U.S. public business schools, while employers rank the school 39th out of all business schools in the country, based solely on candidate quality. #1 Best College in New York and #18 in the nation by American City Business Journal (2015). #4 best value among the nationals public college for out-of-state residents and #15 overall Kiplinger Personal Finance Magazine 2015.
+The School of Management is ranked among the most elite business programs in the nation.
+The U.S. News & World Report recently ranked the school number 32 in their list of top public schools and 80th in the nation, while employers rank the school 39th out of all business schools in the country, based solely on candidate quality.
+The School of Management was ranked 37th on Money magazine’s list of Best Colleges for Business Majors and #14 on the list of 25 best colleges for earning a business degree by Fortune magazine.
 With emphases in accounting, leadership, marketing, supply chain management, business analytics, quantitative finance, finance and management information systems, the School of Management offers bachelor's, MBA, Executive MBA, MS Accounting and PhD programs.

 Arts and Sciences